mrasola/keskustelufoorumi/README.md

 ## Existing functionality:

-Signing in and registration
+- Signing in and registration
-Normal users and admins
+- Normal users and admins
-Admins cannot just register: admin rights are given manually
+- Admins cannot just register: admin rights are given manually
-Opening a thread (making a message)
+- Opening a thread (making a message)
-Writing messages
+- Writing messages
-Removing/modifying messages
+- Removing/modifying messages
-Categorizing messages
+- Categorizing messages
-Adding/editing/removing of categories for admins
+- Adding/editing/removing of categories for admins

-## To be implemented
+## To be implemented:

-Searching messages and users
+- Searching messages and users
-Answering to a thread (message)
+- Answering to a thread (message)
+- Possibility for figures?
-Better interactivity: helping pop-up messages for user etc.
+- Better interactivity: helping pop-up messages for user etc.
-Password protection

 ### For testing use:

+#### Normal user:
-Username: mrasola or tviivi
+Username: tviivi
+Password: moimoi

+#### Admin:
+Username: miquel
-Password: tuitui or moimoi (respectively)
+Password: tuitui

-Note:
+###### Note:
 It is also possible to register as a new user.
 This can also be used for testing, however, making multiple new test accounts is not preferred.